Minister Kit Malthouse 'surprised' at market reaction to tax cuts

 "While obviously the market reaction is something we have to pay attention to and understand and address [...]
 I remain surprised that people are surprised."

-Pressed on whether the government should have made its strategy more obvious, he replied: "You would like to think the Conservative Party in charge, and I speak as a chartered accountant, [that] that would be a given".
+Pressed on whether the government should have made its strategy more obvious, Mr Malthouse said he thought it was "a given" that a Conservative Party would be careful with public finances.

-"Maybe that's the reasons why we're surprised that people are surprised."
+"Maybe that is one of the reasons why we are surprised that people are surprised.

+"It is a given that our job is to make the books balance - I'm sure that's what the Treasury will lay out in the weeks to come."

 'Balance the books'